- What counts?- I’m tired of being told

 where waters fathom deep caverns

-carved out before any of us were born…if only I could find something dropped
+carved out before any of us were born…- if only I could find something dropped

-millennia ago by visitors from another realm…if only I could find the soul I left behind…
+millennia ago by visitors from another realm…- if only I could find the soul I left behind… - if only, only, only… - this were not all

-I left the superheroes long ago,
+there is. - No more heroes- I left the superheroes long ago,

 except the one that rode out from